paperless-ngx/paperless-ngx/docs/advanced_usage.md

 First, enable the [PAPERLESS_ENABLE_GPG_DECRYPTOR environment variable](configuration.md#PAPERLESS_ENABLE_GPG_DECRYPTOR).

-Then determine your local `gpg-agent.extra` socket by invoking
+Then determine your local `gpg-agent` socket by invoking

 ```
-gpgconf --list-dir agent-extra-socket
+gpgconf --list-dir agent-socket
 ```

 on your host.
-A possible output is `~/.gnupg/S.gpg-agent.extra`.
+A possible output is `~/.gnupg/S.gpg-agent`.
 Also find the location of your public keyring.

 If using docker, you'll need to add the following volume mounts to your `docker-compose.yml` file: